thuqining/thuqining.github.io/_pages/about.md

 [2023.09] Our regular paper entitled "Typical Scenario Generation Algorithm for Microgrid Based on Deep Temporal Clustering" has been accepted by the [Automation of Electric Power Systems](http://www.aeps-info.com/aeps/article/abstract/20230323001).

+[2023.07] Honored to receive the Outstanding Individual Contributor Award for Science and Technology Major Project of Inner Mongolia Autonomous Region of China!

 [2023.07] Honored to receive the [China Postdoctoral Science Foundation Special Funded Project](https://postdoctor.tsinghua.edu.cn/info/zqkh/2199) (only 15 in EE)!

 [2023.03] Our regular paper entitled "Chance-Constrained Generic Energy Storage Operations Under Decision-Dependent Uncertainty" has been accepted by the [IEEE Transactions on Sustainable Energy](https://ieeexplore.ieee.org/abstract/document/10081472)!